 North Ayrshire Council provides free school transport when your child is enrolled in their catchment school but:

-Find your school catchment area, enter your postcode in YourLocation.
+To find your catchment school enter your postcode in YourLocation.

-We may approve free school transport if circumstances meet 1 of the requirements of our School Transport Policy (PDF, 368kb).
-For example, health, safety or transport for additional support needs.
+We may approve free school transport if circumstances meet one of the requirements of our School Transport Policy, for example: medical suitability or transport for additional support needs.

 What we provide